introgreek/introgreek.github.io/docs/textbook/02-substantives-and-adjectives/nom-gen-art.md

 In Greek, the **definite article** is used with a noun to indicate that we're talking about a specific noun.
 Its translation defaults to the English "the", but it can also be used to indicate possession (e.g., ἡ γνώμη = "the opinion" or "my/your/their [etc.] opinion") or stand alone as a pronoun (on which we'll learn more in the unit on pronouns).

-Unlike nouns, the article does not have different declensions or subgroups. **The article declines to match its noun in gender, case, and number**, and its forms (including for the accusative and dative cases, which we'll talk about in the next unit) are as follows:
+Unlike nouns, the article does not have different declensions or subgroups; there is only one definite article. **The article does decline [i.e., we change its form] to match its noun in gender, case, and number**, and its forms (including for the accusative and dative cases, which we'll talk about in the next unit) are as follows:

 | Case and Number | Masculine | Feminine | Neuter |
 | --- | --- | --- | --- |